-Describing himself as, “barely removed from being a baby-boomer”, we got to know of Robert and his work through the previously featured, Aimee Lower.
+Describing himself as, “barely removed from being a baby-boomer”, I got to know of Robert and his work through the previously featured, Aimee Lower.
 One thing led to another and here we are today, with a chance to get to learn more about the man and his photography.

 Less is more, so enough from me and over to you, Robert.